Contributory and Comparative Negligence

 Most states have now adopted a comparative negligence approach to contributory negligence, wherein each party's negligence for a given injury is weighed when determining damages.
 There are two types of comparative negligence legal doctrines.

 Traditionally, the courts viewed contributory negligence as a total bar to the recovery of any damages.
 Under the traditional view, if a person had contributed to the accident in any way, the person was not entitled to compensation for his or her injuries.
 In an attempt to reduce the harsh, oftentimes unfair outcomes resulting from this approach, most states have now adopted a comparative negligence approach.

-There are two approaches to comparative negligence:
+There are two approaches to the comparative negligence doctrine:

 - Pure Comparative Negligence: Plaintiff's damages are totaled and then reduced to reflect their contribution to the injury.
 For example, if a plaintiff was awarded $10,000 and the judge or jury determined that the plaintiff was 25% responsible for their would be awarded $7,500.
 New York is among the thirteen states that apply this form of comparative negligence rule.

 Get Legal Help With Your Contributory or Comparative Negligence Claim